Skip to Content

 Introduction

-Demi-fine jewellery is designed to be worn regularly and to last — but like all quality pieces, it performs best with a little mindful care.
-Share this guide with your customers to help them get the most out of their Vyara pieces.
+Stainless stell with PVD plated jewellery is designed to be worn regularly and to last — but like all quality pieces, it performs best with a little mindful care.

 Understanding Your Jewellery